1105-Foo-Aiden/SprintDay2/README.md

 Other then that the assignment seemed a lot more doable than yesterdays which I am happy about.
 Just everything else in the day ruined that for me.

 ### So what works?
 Well adding the names works pretty well.
 And thats all for the things that work flawlessly.
-Removing the names has to be done from the bottom to the top otherwise it'll break and that's about it.
+Removing the names has to be done from the bottom to the top and can only be removed one at a time otherwise it'll stop working and that's about it.
 Everything else either doesn't work or works 1/10 times.
 Most of the time was spent just trying to figure out how to remove things from local stoarge in the first place so there's a lot of things I have to work on I guess

 Just feels bad 😔